schramm-famm/pest-control/README.md

 #### Request body format
 ```
 {
-    "invitation": boolean (default: true),
+    "invitation": boolean (optional),
-    "text_entered": boolean (default: true),
+    "text_entered": boolean (optional),
-    "text_modified": boolean (default: true),
+    "text_modified": boolean (optional),
-    "tag": boolean (default: true),
+    "tag": boolean (optional),
-    "role": boolean (default: true),
+    "role": boolean (optional),
 }
 ```

 All fields are optional.
-By default (i.e. if the request body is `{}`), all fields are `true`.
+By default (i.e. if the request body is `{}`), nothing will be changed.
+The request body must reflect the changes that should be done to the resource.

 #### Response body format
-The body of a `200 OK` response will contain a representation of the updated resource.
+The body of a `200 OK` response will contain a representation of the changes made to the resource.
 An example response body is shown below.
 ```
 {
     "invitation": true,
     "text_entered": true,
-    "text_modified": true
+    "text_modified": false
 }
 ```
 A `404 Not Found` response will be returned, if the user's preferences do not